We Don’t Have Enough Water to Meet Demand.

 What’s Impacting the Supply?

-• A new 8.5 mile, 24-inch transmission line will bring pristine water from where we have it to where we need it—right on the North Fork
+- A new 8.5 mile, 24-inch transmission line will bring pristine water to where we need it—right on the North Fork.

-• We'll build a new booster station for pressure and reliability.
+- New booster station for improved pressure and reliability.

-(Note: No customer service connections will be made within the Riverhead Water District service area.)
+(Click map to enlarge • No connections will be made in the Riverhead Water District service area.)

 Key Benefits:

-• Aquifer Protection: We can ease use on North Fork wells, allowing the thin aquifer to recover.
+- Aquifer Protection: Eases use on North Fork wells, allowing the thin aquifer to recover.

 624 Old Riverhead Road